kubedb/docs/docs/guides/rabbitmq/volume-expansion/volume-expansion.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing volume expansion operation on `mg-standalone` database.
+- `spec.databaseRef.name` specifies that we are performing volume expansion operation on `rm-standalone` database.
 - `spec.type` specifies that we are performing `VolumeExpansion` on our database.
 - `spec.volumeExpansion.standalone` specifies the desired volume size.
 - `spec.volumeExpansion.mode` specifies the desired volume expansion mode(`Online` or `Offline`).